RSE-Cambridge/iris-magnum/magnum-tour/README.md

     kubectl port-forward -n kube-system svc/prometheus-operator-grafana 9000:80

-That will allow you to access it via http://localhost:9000 with the default user:admin password:password combination.
+That will allow you to access it via http://localhost:9000 with the default user:admin password:admin combination.
 Allowing you to change the password to something better before exposing it outside the cluster.

 In a similar way you can access the prometheus console and node exporter: